 I have had this same experience myself many times over in all parts of my life.
 In relationships, work, pleasure and sport, mindfulness has brought growth through continual development of awareness and understanding.
 Growth is ongoing in life as I continue to move forward.
 We may stop growing in physical height.
 However, we can continue to grow in many ways for the rest of our lives, should we choose to.

-If you would like to understand more about how mindfulness can grow you in every part of life.
-Reach out for a FREE Mindfulness discovery session today.
+Would like to understand more about how mindfulness can grow you in every part of life?

 Change all begins with you, your awareness and the choices you make.